Vi19Z/VI19Z/README.md

 Use LangChain when you need to manage LLM interactions and prompt sequences in a stateless or short-term context.

-Choose Julep when you need a robust framework for stateful agents with advanced workflow capabilities, persistent sessions, and complex task orchestration.
+Choose VI19Z when you need a robust framework for stateful agents with advanced workflow capabilities, persistent sessions, and complex task orchestration.

 <div align="center">
     <a href="#top">